jqnatividad/qsv/docs/whirlwind_tour.md

 ```

 `qsv count` took 0.006 seconds and `qsv slice`, 0.017 seconds!
 These commands are *instantaneous*
 with an index because for `count` - the index already precomputed the record count, and with `slice`,
 *only the sliced portion* has to be parsed - because an index allowed us to jump directly to that
 part of the file.
 It didn't have to scan the entire file to get the last 10 records.
+For comparison,
+without an index, it took 0.25 (41x slower) and 0.66 (39x slower) seconds respectively.

-Okay... let's switch gears and stop obsessing over how fast qsv is... let's go back to exploring
+Okay, okay!
+Let's switch gears and stop obsessing over how fast :rocket: qsv is... let's go back to exploring :mag_right:
 the data set.

 Hmmmm... the Population column has a lot of null values.
 How pervasive is that?